WestJet Encore: Inauguration of air service and operating conditions

-The parent company, WestJet Airlines, Ltd., formed WestJet Encore, that is a wholly owned but legally separate airline from WestJet.
+The parent company, WestJet Airlines, Ltd., formed WestJet Encore as a wholly owned but legally separate airline from WestJet.
 Prior to the selection of the Encore name, other names were considered, including Chinook, Echo, and Reach.
 Calgary was selected for the WestJet Encore corporate headquarters but Toronto Pearson International Airport was also considered.
 WestJet Encore received an Air Operator Certificate separate from WestJet Airlines on June 12, 2013.

-On June 24, 2013, with two Q400s in its fleet, it began flights.
-That day, the airline flew between Calgary International Airport and Saskatoon, Nanaimo (British Columbia), and Fort St. John (British Columbia) as well as between Fort.
+On June 24, 2013, service began with two Q400s between Calgary International Airport and Saskatoon, Nanaimo (British Columbia), and Fort St. John (British Columbia) as well as between Fort.
 St. John and Vancouver.
 The IATA assigned WestJet Encore an airline code of "WR", which had previously been used by Royal Tongan Airlines.

 Some WestJet Encore flights were new routes not served by the WestJet mainline carrier because there was insufficient traffic to support Boeing 737 flights.
 Other WestJet Encore flights increased frequencies on existing WestJet routes.
-WestJet Encore's service was initially limited to Western Canada, but it opened service in the eastern part of the country in June 2014 with a route from Toronto to Thunder Bay, Ontario.
+WestJet Encore's service was initially limited to Western Canada, but in June 2014, the airline opened service in the Ontario between Toronto and Thunder Bay.
 It later began service on eastern routes centred on Toronto and Halifax.
 WestJet Encore moved into the international market in 2016, with flights serving Boston Logan Airport; Nashville International Airport was added the following year.

 WestJet Encore flies Q400 NextGen on regional flights up to 700 nautical miles.
-50% of WestJet Encore passengers are traveling on connecting flights with WestJet.
+50% of WestJet Encore passengers are travelling on connecting flights with WestJet.
 The WestJet Encore fleet of Q400s expanded to 18 aircraft by March 2015, and later to 34 aircraft by December 2016 and to 43 aircraft by December 2017.
 In 2015, WestJet Encore was the fastest-growing operator of Q400 aircraft.
 By 2017, it was the fourth largest operator of Q400 aircraft in the world.

 In August 2015, WestJet Encore adopted a revised livery.
 The tail and type style used with the word "WestJet" remained the same, but the teal-and-blue geometric widget ahead of the WestJet titles was replaced with a teal-and-blue stylized maple leaf with a similar pattern.